-Sleeping on left side positively affects the moisture balance of the body and stimulates the lymph vessels.
+Sleeping on your left side positively affects the moisture balance of the body and stimulates the lymph vessels.
 The lymphatic system carries metabolites and removes impurities and toxins from the body, by draining them into the thoracic duct, which drains into the left side of the heart.

 When you sleep on your left side, you will accelerate and facilitate the removal of toxins from the body also called detoxification.
 Sleeping on your right will make the lymphatic system work extra hard to transport substances to another side of the body.

 If you see these signs try sleeping on the left side to cleanse and restore the optimal function of your lymphatic system.

 2. Supports Spleen Function

 Left-side lying facilitates easy movement of waste substances through lymph vessels to reach the spleen.
 Gravity boosts the blood flow to the spleen allowing it to filter the impurities.
 Therefore, the spleen functions better, when you sleep on your left as emphasized by Ayurveda.

 The Lymph system drains all the body cells through movement and muscle contractions instead of being pumped by the heart.
 It is beneficial to help the lymph to drain to the spleen and heart with gravitational force.

-3. Keep Pregnant Women Safe
+3. Keeps Pregnant Women Safe

 A pregnant woman lying horizontally with her face and torso facing up is associated with compression of the inferior vena cava and reduced venous return.
-Consequently, the amount of blood pumped by the heart per minute is decreased and ultimately leads to reduced blood flow to the uterus, which may hamper babies health or trigger a need for C surgery.
+Consequently, the amount of blood pumped by the heart per minute is decreased and ultimately leads to reduced blood flow to the uterus, which may hamper the baby’s health or trigger a need for C surgery.

-Left side sleeping can help gently lift the bump and relieve pressure from your uterus off the liver, which is on the right side of your abdomen.
+Left-side sleeping can help gently lift the bump and relieve pressure from your uterus off the liver, which is on the right side of your abdomen.
 This in turn can help better blood flow – and therefore nutrients – to the placenta.
 However, there is a lack of sufficient research on pregnant women to validate these benefits.